Flatpak#

 Warning

-While it is possible, it is strongly recommended that you do not have both the stable
+While possible, it is strongly recommended that you do not have both the stable and beta version of Avogadro installed at the same time.

 On the command line this is done using: